shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Florian.md

 An essential part of hacking culture is free access to media of all kind, not necessarily of illegal nature.
 A few examples:

 **_ubu.com archive / monoskop.org / aaaaarg.fail_**
-<br>Categorization often comes with inspecting something, projection something useful in the future

 During the lessons I also learned about **Anatomy:**